consort-it/timesheet-ui/README.md

  * choose a customer by clicking one the arrow on the right side of each customers row
  * select the project you want to delete by clicking on it
  * click on the *delete icon* which will show up in the upper toolbar after you selected a project

+**Please note: By deleting a project**
+1. you DO NOT delete it from the database but only from the UI
+2. already created records will NOT be deleted.
+You still can find them in your tracking and managing view
+3. you still be able to export already created records in the excel overview
+5. you will no longer be able to track new records for this project

 ![delete project](/img/delete_project.png) ![delete project 2](/img/delete_project_2.png)